flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    (rank zero only) If set, session log entries, as filtered by log-forward-level, are directed to this file.

+log-stderr-mode
+   If set to "leader" (default), broker rank 0 emits forwarded logs from other ranks to stderr, subject to the constraints of log-forward-level and log-stderr-level.
+If set to "local", each broker emits its own logs to stderr, subject to the constraints of log-stderr-level.

 log-stderr-level
-   (rank zero only) Session log entries at syslog(3) level at or below this value, and as filtered by log-forward-level, are copied to stderr of the rank zero broker.
+   Log entries at syslog(3) level at or below this value to stderr, subject to log-stderr-mode.

 log-level
    Log entries at syslog(3) level at or below this value are stored